mundorfd/olc-html-hacks/html_css_guide.md

 What this small change has done is limit the maximum width of the content to 1000 pixels.
 No matter how wide the web browser window, the content will not exceed 1000 pixels in width.

 #### Adding `div` for intro section
 We can also use `div` tags to style entire sections of the page.
-Let's style all of our introduction section in one go by wrapping it with a `div`:
+Let's style all of our Introduction section in one go by wrapping it with a `div`:

-As before, we can break down the requirements for our introduction section.
+As before, we can break down the requirements for our Introduction section.
 It should have:

 1. A set font color.
 2. A new background color.